syvixor/skills-icons/.github/CONTRIBUTING.md

 # Contributing to Skills Icons

-Thank you for your interest in contributing to `Skills Icons`!
+Thank you for your interest in contributing to Skills Icons!
 We appreciate your time and effort.
 By contributing, you are helping to improve this project for everyone.

 Please read through the following guidelines to ensure that your contributions are aligned with the project's goals and standards.